Reasons Why Diesel Motor Homes Are Best to Own

 Other Diesel Motor Home Benefits

-Aside from the items I have mentioned above, there are a number of other benefits for people who decide to purchase pushers.
+Aside from the items I have already mentioned, there are a number of other benefits for people who decide to purchase pushers.

 - Hitching rates are twice that of gas coaches (5000 pounds vs 10,000).

-- Diesel pumps fill faster, so less time is spent in truck stops.
+- Diesel pumps fill tanks faster, so less time is spent in truck stops.

 - Because they are constructed with heavier materials, amenities such as washer/dryer combos and granite counters are less likely to overload their chassis.

 - They get better mileage, too, and this helps to make up for the higher cost of fuel.
-The average Diesel gets about 10, but I have had coaches that get up to 14.
-A lot depends on driving speed and road conditions.
+The average Diesel gets about 10 mpg, but I have had coaches that get up to 14.
 Gas engines get between 6 and 8.

 My husband and I have owned both types of motor homes during our 50 years as RV enthusiasts.